There are currently no products in the cart.

-When it comes to losing weight there is only one essential: a calorie deficit.
+When it comes to losing weight there is only one thing you absolutely need: a calorie deficit.
 A calorie deficit results when you take in fewer calories than your body burns off in a day.

 When your calories are restricted, your body turns to itself to get the extra energy it needs.
-In a calorie deficit, your body converts fat and muscle mass into energy to make up for the calories that have been cut from your diet.
+In a calorie deficit, your body converts fat (and muscle) into energy to make up for the calories that have been cut from your diet.

-While a calorie deficit is all you need in order to lose weight, many people also take their macronutrient intakes into account when following a diet plan.
+While a calorie deficit is all you need in order to lose weight, on the macros diet, you’ll also be taking your macronutrients into account.

 Macronutrients are the calorie-containing substances that are found in your daily diet.
 All of the calories that you take in throughout the day actually come in three different forms — protein, carbohydrates, and fat.
 They are referred to as macronutrients because your body requires them in relatively large quantities (as compared to micronutrients).